revolunet/revolunet.github.io/source/_posts/2013-04-30-angularjs-animations-mobile-applications.markdown

 As a mobile web developer, the first thing that come to mind is animating your mobile applications views.
 Its quite easy to add slide-in effects with the current routing system :

-{% jsfiddle 8pny4 result,js,html,css %}
+{% jsfiddle 8pny4 result,js,html,css light 300px %}

 As you can see this is a very simple code and the animation is always the same.
 But typically, if you open a screen in your mobile application, it may appear sliding from the right, and you may then have a 'Back' button, and in that case, when clicked, the animation **must** be reversed, or you expose your users to an unexpected behaviour, and an akward #WTF moment.